 The outer ear is located outside of the skull (1) and includes the ear canal (2) and the pinna (3).
 The most important function of the outer ear is to encode the spatial and temporal information of the sound it collects.

-The middle ear consists of the eardrum (tymphanum - 4), the fenestra ovalis, as well as three tiny bones (6, 7, 8) which are also called auditory ossicles.
+The middle ear consists of the eardrum (tymphanum - 4), the fenestra ovalis, and three tiny bones (6, 7, 8), which are also called auditory ossicles.
 When the eardrum is moved by sound waves, it will move the hammer (malleus - 6).
-The hammer will then transmit the sound via the anvil (incus - 7) to the stirrup (stapes - 8) which will transfer the sound to the membrane of the fenestra ovalis which is the opening to the vestibule of the inner ear.
+The hammer will then transmit the sound via the anvil (incus - 7) to the stirrup (stapes - 8), which will transfer the sound to the membrane of the fenestra ovalis, which is the opening to the vestibule of the inner ear.

-The part of the inner ear which is involved in hearing is called cochlea (10).
+The part of the inner ear that is involved in hearing is called the cochlea (10).
 It is located in the bony labyrinth (9).
-The cochlea converts the sound into nerve impulses which can then be processed by the auditory nerve (11).
+The cochlea converts the sound into nerve impulses, which can then be processed by the auditory nerve (11).

 A healthy human is normally able to perceive frequencies between 20 Hz and 20 kHz.
-However, the frequencies we are able to hear are strongly influenced by factors like age or gender.
-The older we get, the lower the highest frequencies we are able to hear, and the highest frequency gets as low as 12 kHz.
+However, the frequencies we are able to hear are strongly influenced by factors like age and gender.
+The older we get, the lower the highest frequencies we are able to hear, and the highest frequency can get as low as 12 kHz.

 Self-Check Questions